The 2nd Nordic Bibliometric Infrastructure Spring Meeting

 Participation

 We have prepared a program featuring invited presentations, but there will also be opportunities for participation in discussions, as well as an open session on the second day where participants can propose presentations.
 If you are interested in presenting an ongoing project or an idea for a service relevant to the community, please submit a title and a short description (max.
-300 words) to the conference organizers by [date].
+300 words) to the conference organizers by 23rd of March.
 You are welcome to come as you are or bring a brief presentation, coding material, or any other relevant resources for discussion in a workshop setting.
 We expect all participants to engage actively in discussions.
 Depending on the number of attendees, sessions will be conducted either in smaller groups or as a full gathering.

 Organisation